rackerlabs/rackspace-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

     with an associated phone number that is capable of receiving SMS text messages.

--   An mobile passcode device is created in an client application installed on your phone, notebook, or other digital device.
+-   A mobile passcode device is created in a client application installed on your phone, notebook, or other digital device.

 You can add multi-factor authentication by updating your account settings in the [MyRackspace portal](https://my.rackspace.com).
 After you pair a device with your account, authentication becomes a two-step process:

-1. Each time you log in, the Rackspace authentication service generates a passcode and sends it to the associated device.
+1. Each time you log in, the Rackspace Identity service generates a passcode and sends it to the paired device.

 2. After the passcode is sent, the system prompts you to type the passcode and submit it to the Identity service to complete the